 Jeremy: It’s because it’s so precious.
 I look after it and it looks after me.

 Jeremy: Looks after the world.

 So that’s basically the talk so what I want to do is end with something exciting, because the new world is more exciting, as Genevieve was saying, than our bodies are capable of dealing with.
 What I do in the night is I put my headphones on and I play all the music from the 1960s because it’s so full of anticipation of this excitement.
 Actually, this is an Elton John song from the 1970s but as it goes along it just gets explosive, it’s so, so exciting.
-So I’m trying to find a metaphor for the level of excitement that this transformation brings once it catches on, once we get through this difficult early pioneer stage [see F. Essay 45 and chapter 9:11 of FREEDOM for more of these excited anticipations of a transformed world].
+So I’m trying to find a metaphor for the level of excitement that this transformation brings once it catches on, once we get through this difficult early pioneer stage [see and for more of these excited anticipations of a transformed world].
 So, listen to this music for some excitement!
 So you have to turn it up really loud.

 [Elton John’s Saturday Night’s Alright for Fighting (1973) is played at full volume!]